PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 - Sokka, played by Jack DeSena, is another member of the southern water tribe.
 Though he was a nonbender, he was a tactician and warrior just like his father who led the warriors of the tribe.
-He is mostly known to be the comic relief with his boomerang and so called “space sword” which was made from a meteorite.
-Some examples from the show involving him have seen spread online.
+He is also the group’s comic relief.

 - Toph Beifong, played by Jessie Flower, is the daughter of the Beifong family, a wealthy group in the Earth Kingdom.
 Though blind, she can earthbend to see the vibrations in the ground, thereby making her a formidable opponent.
-She is unique from other benders due to the fact that she can bend the earth within a metal, thereby metal bending, which most earthbenders cannot do.
-Due to her unrestrained nature, she joins Aang and becomes his earthbending teacher.
+She is also the first person to bend metal.

 The Legend of Korra